Effective & Nationally Ranked Representation from Security Clearance Lawyers

 The Appeal Brief needs to explain what errors the judge made in denying the appeal and how those mistakes caused the appeal to be denied.
 No new evidence can be supplied at this time.
 The non-appealing party, after receiving the appeal brief from the Appeal Board, may file an optional reply that must be submitted to the Board within 20 days.

 Applying for a national security clearance is a very involved and complicated process.
-If the government agencies are unsure of a decision, they will likely deny the clearance.
+If the government agencies are unsure of a decision, they will likely deny the security clearance.
 The appeals process is just as complex and involved.
-An attorney with experience in security clearance matters knows what the agencies are looking for and can help you fill out the forms completely.
+A security clearance attorney with experience in security clearance matters knows what the agencies are looking for and can help you fill out the forms completely.

 To schedule a consultation with a security clearance attorney at our firm, please contact us today at (800) 481-2526.
 We also help individuals with the initial application process, not only with appeals.